mptwaktusolat/jakim.geojson/README.md

 - `Ulu Langat` (SGR) become `Hulu Langat`
 - `Ulu Selangor` (SGR) become `Hulu Selangor`
 - Seperated Pulau Aur & Pulau Pemanggil from `Mersing` to individual feature.

+## Assumptions

+Some districts in geojson file doesn't have corresponding match in JAKIM list.
+I've made some assumptions based on the location of the districts and some data from Internet.

+- `Maradong` (Sarawak) set same zone as `Sarikei`.
+Assumption made based on location of the districts [[wiki]](https://en.wikipedia.org/wiki/Meradong_District).
+- `Tanjung Manis` (Sarawak) not in JAKIM list.
+But found in [JAIS website](https://jais.sarawak.gov.my/web/subpage/webpage_view/150).